Quagga mussel: Quagga mussels as prey

+Like other filter-feeding creatures, Quagga mussels can accumulate very high levels of pollutants in their tissues.
+These pollutants filter up the food chain when the mussels are eaten, and can cause serious injury or death in animals such as birds which prey on the fish which eat the mussels.

-In 1994, invasive-species biologist Anthony Ricciardi determined that North American yellow perch found the invasive dreissenid species palatable.
+In 1994, the invasive species biologist Anthony Ricciardi determined that North American yellow perch found the invasive dreissenid species palatable.
 In 2004, he determined that yellow perch, over the intervening 10 years, had developed an appetite for the quagga mussel.
-While this sounds like good news, the problem is that this feeding process introduces contaminants into the food chain, notably Clostridium botulinum.
+However it was unlikely the perch could be used intensively as the feeding process introduced contaminants into the food chain, notably Clostridium botulinum.

-Redear sunfish, a specialized mollusk-eating fish, are now being stocked in the Colorado River drainage as a defense against the quaggas.
+Redear sunfish, a specialised mollusc-eating fish, are now being stocked in the Colorado River drainage as a defense against the quagga mussels.
 As with the yellow perch, this predator–prey relationship could cause toxins and micro-organisms to move up the food chain.

-Although quaggas are edible for humans, eating them is not recommended due to the accumulation of toxins, pollutants, and microorganisms within the mussels' bodies.